SeveNOlogy7/SimMoLFil/README.md

 ## General info
 This project simulates pulses generation and evolution in mode-locke fiber lasers.
 The pulse evolution in fiber is calcuated by solving GNLSE using Interaction Picture Method Algorithm [[1](https://ieeexplore.ieee.org/abstract/document/6153336)].
-The codes in folder SimMLFL were originally written for this paper [[2](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-25-4-4414)].
-This project currently contains only a minimum amount of the whole codes used in [[2](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-25-4-4414)].
+The [original codes](https://github.com/SeveNOlogy7/SimMoLFil/tree/e5cd7787960a503ebab0ab7e6fc6a859b3413667) of this project were written for this paper [[2](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-25-4-4414)], which contains only a minimum amount of the whole codes used.

-The foler SimMLFL contains codes described above.
-The foler SimMolFil contains works in progress.
+The project is currently under development.

 ## Technologies
 The project is created with: